 Prior to her work at the university, Mirna was Executive Director of Nexus Multicultural Arts Centre, 1996-2004, organising visual and performing art programs, engaging in multicultural advocacy and community cultural development.
-She is the President of Museums Australia (SA Branch), state representative of the Museums Australia National Council, Secretary of the Contemporary Arts Centre of South Australia and a member of the Executive Board of International Council of Museums of Australia (ICOM).
+She is the President of Museums Australia (SA Branch), state representative of the Museums Australia National Council and a member of the Executive Board of International Council of Museums of Australia (ICOM).

 Anna completed her BA Hons (First Class) in Classical Studies, majoring in Classical Archaeology, in 2001 at the University of Adelaide.
 In 2003 Anna moved to Sydney to undertake a Master of Philosophy in Museum Studies at the University of Sydney.
 Anna’s thesis examined the influence that Aboriginal Keeping Places have had upon the practices of state museums.